stan-dot/online-multiplayer-testground/src/games/argument-tree/argument.todo.md

   - [ ] data wrapper - data, path, loaded
   - [ ] things visible wrapper
   - [ ] appearance wrapper - dark mode, etc
+  - [ ] highlight visual elements that are in the path

 ## done
 - [x] change the data structure so that every node points to children (supporters / attacks), not the other way around